Serverless Is Not Always Cheaper: When to Move Off Lambda

 The Math Nobody Does Upfront

-Lambda costs $0.20 per million invocations plus $0.0000166667 per GB-second.
-A 256MB function running for 500ms costs about $0.0000021 per invocation.
-At 1 million requests per month, that's $2.10.
-At 100 million requests per month, that's $210.
-A Fargate task with 0.5 vCPU and 1GB memory running 24/7 costs about $30/month and can handle 200-500 requests per second depending on your workload, which is 500 million to 1.3 billion requests per month.
-The crossover point for this configuration is roughly 15-20 million requests per month.
-Beyond that, you're overpaying for serverless.
+Lambda costs $0.20 per million invocations plus $0.0000166667 per GB-second of compute.
+A 256MB function running for 500ms costs approximately $0.0000021 per invocation.
+At 1 million requests per month, that is $2.10, essentially free.
+At 100 million requests per month, that is $210 in Lambda compute alone.
+Now compare: a Fargate task with 0.5 vCPU ($0.04048/hour) and 1GB memory ($0.004445/hour) running 24/7 costs about $32.40/month and can handle 200 to 500 requests per second depending on your workload.
+That translates to roughly 500 million to 1.3 billion requests per month from a single task.
+The crossover point for this configuration is approximately 15 to 20 million requests per month.
+Beyond that, you are overpaying for serverless.
+We build a simple cost model for clients using a spreadsheet that plots Lambda cost vs Fargate cost across their projected traffic range, making the crossover point visually obvious.

 Hidden Costs That Add Up